shinhh4646-tech/hwahyeonShin/LAB6/readme.md

 3. Use Matrix for high-frequency updates in small graphs, and List for scalability in massive social networks.

 ## Exercise 2
+1. **Time Complexity**: $O(V + E)$, as each user (Vertex) and friendship (Edge) is visited once during the recursive calls.
+2. **Space Complexity**: $O(V)$ in the worst case (e.g., a long linear chain) due to the recursion stack and visited set.
+3. **Application**: Best suited for tasks like finding cycles in a graph or exploring all possible paths in a deeply nested social structure.

 ## Exercise 3
+1. **Time and Space Complexity**: Time $O(V + E)$ and Space $O(V)$.
+BFS uses a queue to explore wide, while DFS goes deep; both visit all nodes/edges once.
+2. **Shortest Path Guarantee**: BFS is guaranteed to find the shortest path in unweighted networks because it explores all nodes at distance $d$ before moving to $d+1$.
+3. **Six Degrees of Separation**: BFS is used because it explores neighbors layer-by-layer, making it efficient for finding connections within a small, specific number of steps.
+4. **Shortest Friendship Chain**: BFS is the optimal choice as it always finds the minimum number of edges to connect two users.
+DFS may find a much longer path first.